mbchang/data-driven-characters/README.md

 Other pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+### RoadMap
+General points for improvement
+- better prompt engineering for embodying the speaking style of the character
+- new summarization techniques
+    - I tried to use the `mapreduce` summarization chain rather than the `refine` chain, but I noticed this has caused the character to not recognize that it is the character in the story.
+Should be straightforwardly fixed with better prompt engineering.
+- more customizable UI than what streamlit provides

+Concrete features to add
+- [ ] Add the option to summarize the raw corpus from the character's perspective.
+This would be more expensive, because we cannot reuse corpus summaries for other characters, but it could make the character personality more realistic
+- [ ] recursive summarization
+- [ ] calculate token expenses

 <!-- Please make sure to update tests as appropriate. -->

 ## License